 One description of a family’s attempt to save themselves from the fire illustrates its intensity.
 Four miles west of Forestville, the Richmond family resided.
 They had a nine-foot-deep well located about fifty yards from their home.
 As the fire approached, the husband, Sylvester Richmond age 43 placed his wife Laura and six of their seven children in the well in two feet of standing water.
 He continued to fight the fire in an attempt to save his home until the fire’s heat was unbearable.
 He then joined his family in the well.
 The horrific firestorm lifted off the roof of the house and sent the burning debris over the well.
 The family was found two days later.
 All had suffocated while taking refuge in the well.
 The family’s only survivor, 13-year-old Kenneth Richmond, was not home the day of the fire.

-In the end, the 1881 fire swept through the same path of the 1871 fire in Sanilac County.
+In the end, the 1881 fire swept through the same path as the 1871 fire in Sanilac County.
 It killed over 275 people, consumed 3,000 buildings and numerous cattle, hogs, and other livestock.

 News Coverage of Michigan’s 1881 Thumb Fire Was Nationwide